xinyipeng123/pp-w01-workshop/README.md

 #### Driver:

-The final step is for you to **push** these files from your computer to GitHub.
-Click the "Push" button at the bottom of the Git pane in Atom to do this, and wait a few seconds for this to finish.
+The final step is for you to **push** these files from your computer to GitHub (i.e. upload them).
+Click the `...` icon next to "Source Control" again, and click "Push".
+Wait a few seconds for this to finish.

 > **Terminal commands:** type `git push origin main` and press Enter.